-According to research from Indeed, one of the main factors leading to an unmotivated workforce is a lack of professional development opportunities.
+According to research from Indeed, one of the main factors leading to an unmotivated workforce is a lack of professional development opportunities and fit for purpose workplace training.
 Restricting opportunities for further developing skills and professional qualities can leave staff feeling anxious to progress and unable to face new challenges.

 For businesses, there are a number of myths around training in the workplace.
 Many employers believe that supporting their employees with training is a bad move, and once they have gained new skills, they are likely to seek new opportunities in other businesses.
 They also often believe that training is a waste of working hours.